SAP-archive/cloud-cap-nodejs-codejam/exercises/09/readme.md

 To create a sandbox Fiori launchpad we'll need the UI5 runtime as well as artefacts from the `test-resources` area of the toolkit.

 :point_right: Add these `script` elements between the `title` element and the end of the `head` element:
+@DJ do you know why we need to specify version 63?
+The newer versions aren't working...
 ```html
     <script>
         window['sap-ushell-config'] = {